hafael/azure-mailer-driver/README.md

-# Azure Email Communication Service (ECS) for Laravel.
+# Azure Email Communication Service (ECS) for Laravel

 This package is an Microsoft Azure Email Communication Service (ECS) Swift Mailer Driver for Laravel.